Police constable who hit Dalian Atkinson with her baton cleared of assault

 In her evidence to the court, Bettley-Smith said she had used the baton because she perceived the ex-footballer still posed a threat of “serious harm” after he was tasered for a third time.

-Claiming to have been terrified, the probationary officer, who is 5ft 5in, said the incident was the only occasion she had drawn her baton during her full-time service, which began six months earlier.
+Claiming to have been terrified, the probationary officer, who is 5ft 5in tall, said the incident was the only occasion she had drawn her baton during her full-time service, which began six months earlier.

-Mr Atkinson had not flinched during two of three Taser deployments, and appeared to feel no pain when he smashed a window.
+Atkinson had not flinched during two of three taser deployments, and appeared to feel no pain when he smashed a window.

 “I thought he was trying to get up to fight,” she told the court.
 “In my opinion he was trying to get up on to his hands and knees.